 Receiving Station wastes enter directly to the facility's anaerobic digesters or to headworks based on treatability characteristics.
 These are physical, chemical, and biological treatment processes which rely upon direct costs associated with electrical, natural gas, and chemical usage to sustain them.
-In the last two years, electrical costs (\$/kWh) have decreased 1.7% and gas costs (\$/Therm) has decreased 8.6%.
-Chemical costs have not increased in the last two years.
-In addition to the aforementioned treatment costs, the majority of the wastes are generated from food based industries that are high in salts (i.e. chlorides).
+In addition to the treatment costs, the majority of the wastes are generated from food-based industries that are high in salts (i.e. chlorides).
 Therefore, tanks, piping, pumps, and even concrete structures are subject to degradation and maintenance.
-A number of projects have been completed over the history of the program to ensure proper waste treatment.
-Following are a list of major projects: \$50,000 to recoat the carbon steel walls and refurbish the concrete floor of the primary receiving tank, \$32,000 to replace receiving station waste conveyance pipe (upgraded to 316L stainless steel), and \$65,000 to replace the carbon steel sludge blending tank with a concrete epoxy lined tank.
-In 2018 we are proposing \$35,000 to complete concrete repairs.
+Several projects have been completed over the history of the program to ensure proper waste treatment.